The Odd Couple

 This is a very versatile gin.
 You can really have fun with the serves.

-First up is Merchants Heart Pink Peppercorn tonic, with an orange slice, fresh root ginger and pineapple sage to garnish.
+We tried Merchants Heart Pink Peppercorn tonic, with an orange slice, fresh root ginger and pineapple sage to garnish.
 This allows the citrus a chance to shine and play up its fruitiness.

 I’m becoming a big fan of Eden Mill.
 Snap these Botanical Project Gins up while you can.
 They are not called Limited Release for nothing!